A calculus for flow categories: A calculus of flow category moves

 \subsection{Handle Sliding}

-The handle slide was introduced in \cite[\S 3]{ALPODS2}, and is in fact a consequence of two handle cancellations.
+The handle slide was introduced in \cite[\S 3]{ALPODS2} as a consequence of two handle cancellations.
 It is however a very useful move, and in practice one of the most commonly used moves.
 We therefore list it here as well.

 \begin{definition} Let $(\cC,\imath,\varphi)$ be a framed flow category and $x\not=y$ be objects with $|x|=|y|$.
 Then the \emph{$(\pm)$-handle slide of $x$ over $y$} is the framed flow category $(\cC_S,\imath_S,\varphi_S(\pm))$ defined as follows.
 We have $\Ob(\cC_S) = \Ob(\cC)$ and the moduli spaces are given by